konveyor/enhancements/enhancements/combine-direct-volume-migration-client-pods/README.md

 ```

 For Rsync Container:
-- Continuously checkup on the `localhost` interface (port 2222) whether the stunnel server container is up and ready to accept connections using the `nc` command (Solves problem 1).
+- Continuously checkup (for 10 minutes) on the `localhost` interface (port 2222) whether the stunnel server container is up and ready to accept connections using the `nc` command (Solves problem 1).
 - Once the stunnel container is ready to accept connections, execute the rsync command.
-- Post completion of the rsync command (irrespective of whether successful or not), create a file named `transfer-complete` on the shared volume to indicate successful completion of rsync command.
+- Post completion of the rsync command (irrespective of whether successful or not), create a file named `rsync-client-container-done` on the shared volume using `trap` to indicate successful completion of rsync command.
 - Break the monitoring loop on `localhost` interface and thus container goes to completion.
 - The above logic will be embedded in a bash script in the container command as follows:
 ```